sjain2682/mapr-cluster-setup-on-k8s-cluster/readme.md

 	To install mapr multi nodes/pods cluster:
 	-----------------------------------------
   	1. Run cd deploy/config/mapr_cluster_on_k8s/pre_setup_script; ./MapRNodeSetupOnK8S

 	    Script Parameters: MapRNodeSetupOnK8S
 	    TOTAL NODES: 			Total number of physical nodes where mapr pods will be deployed.
-Sum of no of CLDB nodes and data nodes equal to total nodes
+Sum of no of CLDB nodes and data nodes equal to total nodes.
 	    NO. OF ZOO NODES: 			Number of zookeeper.
-Zookeeper pod don't use raw disks so it can run on any node NO.OF CLDB NODES: Number of CLDB nodes.
+Zookeeper pod don't use raw disks so it can run on any node.
+            NO.OF CLDB NODES: 			Number of CLDB nodes.
 	    NO.OF DATA NODES: 			Number of data nodes.
             NO.OF WEB NODES: 			Number of webserver node.
 	    NO. OF MFS POD PER DATA NODE: 	Number of mfs pods per data nodes.
 	    MAPR CLUSTER NAME: 			Provide a name to mapr cluster.
 	    DISK_WIDTH: 			This is optional parameter, if not provied disk width will be choosen as default value 3.
       	    example: ./MapRNodeSetupOnK8S 4 3 2 2 1 1 maprOnPods 3
   	2. Go to mapr_cluster_on_k8s directory; cd deploy/config/mapr_cluster_on_k8s/MultiNodeSetup
   	3.  kubectl create -f maprclusternamespace.yaml